GP-PCS: One-shot Feature-Preserving Point Cloud Simplification with Gaussian Processes on Riemannian Manifolds: Additional visualisations and experiments

 Finally, in Figure \ref{fig:angel} we show an extensive comparison of our method with all the mentioned simplification techniques for a range of simplification ratios for the angel point cloud.
 Again, our method works best for striking a trade-off between enhancing salient features and keeping the low curvature region well-sampled, and hence leads to the best reconstruction results ($\alpha=0.05$) when compared to the original angel mesh (Figure \ref{fig:original}).
-The reconstructions obtained from WLOP, PC-Simp and AIVS simplified clouds are less detailed around salient features (compare the hair, fingers, face, wings and feet) while the one from HC-simplified cloud is quite poor around the torso region of the angel because of less density of points around low curvature regions in the simplified cloud.
+The reconstructions obtained from WLOP, PC-Simp, AIVS and Potamias \textit{et al.} simplified clouds are less detailed around salient features (compare the hair, fingers, face, wings and feet with the original angel mesh in Figure \ref{fig:original}) while the one from HC-simplified cloud is quite poor around the torso region of the angel because of less density of points around low curvature regions in the simplified cloud.